Resources

 What’s the difference between colo and managed hosting?

-The difference between colo and managed hosting is ownership.
-Colo means you own the hardware, and hosting means the provider does.
+The difference between colo and managed hosting is ownership: In colo, you own the hardware, but in hosting, the provider does.